BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 *This* is where the state change happens; we set the filter to the string that was sent to us via the event, and once that's set we get the newly filtered tabs and set the currently selected tab to the first one in that list.

-These changes to the state automatically flow into the properties of the child components, which React "renders" in memory.
-If it detects the actual browser DOM is out of sync with this in-memory model, it then and *only* then performs the slow DOM operations necessary to bring it up to date.
+Changes made to the state via `setState` trigger an in-memory "render" of the component tree by React, and the new values in the state automatically flow into the child components via their properties.
+If React detects the actual browser DOM is out of sync with this in-memory model, it then and *only* then performs the relatively slow DOM manipulation operations necessary to bring it up to date.

 If you're used to a framework with built-in two-way data binding, it can take a while to migrate your mindset to this style of decoupled components.
-The effort can be worth it, though; these two ideas---allowing the UI state of your application to be defined as a graph of idempotent functions that rely on variables they own, and centralizing state changes to once place, communicating with messages---makes it *extremely* easy to reason about your components.
+The effort can be worth it, though; these two ideas---allowing the UI state of your application to be defined as a tree of idempotent functions that rely on variables they own, and centralizing state changes to once place, communicating with messages---makes it *extremely* easy to reason about your components.
 In fact, if you look at the other components in the extension, you'll notice they're very short, and do very little; the most complex logic you'll see is determining how to format a particular string, or which event to fire based on which key the user pressed.

 Conclusion
 ==========

 Of course, this isn't the only way to build a React app.
-I won't even claim it's the best (I'm a far cry from an expert on React), but it worked well for me in this situation.
-Each component is quite cohesive, yet highly decoupled--with access to the event bus and their properties, they'll still work no matter where in the component graph they live.
+The React team recommends passing callbacks to child components via properties.
+I've always been partial to evented systems, and this strategy seemed to work well in this case.
+Each component is quite cohesive, yet highly decoupled--with access to the event bus and their properties, they'll still work even if their position in the component tree changes.

 Have you built anything using React?
 What patterns did you use?
 Share it with us in the comments!